mag5323/booking/README.md

 booking
 =======
 HOWTO

-  1.Replace your mySQL password in config.sample.php
+  1.Replace your mySQL password in PDO.sample.php
-  2.Rename config.sample.php to config.php
+  2.Rename PDO.sample.php to PDO.php
   3.That's it!